gupy-io/searchops/docs/RTR/README.md

 end process
 ```

-And indeed, with those verifications the model checks without errors.
-What if we
+At first, with those verifications the model checks without errors.
+But what if
-add a process that creates a document?
+we add a process that creates a document?

 ```
 process create = "PUT /idx_w/_create/{id}"